 The availability of GRAs depends on the grant support of individual faculty.
-A student on a summer GRA appointment need only register for 9 credit hours.
+A student on a summer GRA appointment should check with Mathematics Head and their adviser on how many credits they need to register.

 8.2 Eligibility for summer GTA